Discovering...

 Sahara Desert · Luxury Desert Camp

-The undisputed capital of Moroccan destination weddings
+The capital of Moroccan destination weddings

 Marrakech hosts over 70% of Morocco's international destination weddings.
 The city offers hundreds of riads, palatial hotels, and private villas equipped for celebrations from 20 to 500 guests.
 Menara Airport (RAK) has direct flights from London, Paris, New York (seasonal), Dubai, and 100+ other cities.
+The widest vendor pool in the country is here.

-Medieval grandeur and artisan craftsmanship
+Medieval grandeur and master craftsmanship

 Atlantic coast charm with a bohemian edge